 - Investing in the end user and partner experience: Engagement of employees and established partners is essential to digital transformation success.
 Procurement leaders have an opportunity to impact a part of the digital transformation process that is often overlooked – the experience of the stakeholder and supplier partners.
 From the very beginning of the change, procurement can engage stakeholders and partners by providing them with a forum to contribute to the process, gathering an understanding of their challenges, concerns, and experience level with technology, and providing the guidance and support needed to meet them where they are.

 - Defining and measuring success: Creating a vision of the future state will help rally the organization around the change.
 Equally as important is defining that vision.
 Success metrics is another important step in improving governance.
 This should involve identifying key performance indicators (KPIs) that will be used to measure the success of the initiative to ensure everyone is on the same page when it comes to the specific goals and objectives.

-In conclusion, successful digital transformation requires effective governance and procurement leaders play a key role in ensuring good governance is achieved.
-Poor governance can be a significant barrier to success and it is important for procurement to leaders to identify and address governance issues early.
+In conclusion, successful digital transformation requires effective governance, and procurement leaders play a key role in ensuring good governance is achieved.
+Poor governance can be a significant barrier to success and it is important for procurement leaders to identify and address governance issues early.
 By establishing a well-structured governance model, managing expectations, developing a communication plan, investing in the end user and partner experience, and defining and measuring success, procurement leaders can overcome the impact of poor governance.
 With a focused and well-planned approach, procurement leaders have a great opportunity to influence the way organizations navigate market dynamics and emerge as leaders in the digital age.
-It is working with those types of leaders that drives us every day to be the resource they choose to partner with them on the path to change and innovation.
+It is working with those types of leaders that drive us every day to be the resource they choose to partner with them on the path to change and innovation.
 If you’re interested in partnering with Wonder Services, we’d love to hear from you.